 This picture was above the short article:

 The bridge was not completed on September 2, 2013.
-Apparently the contract with the construction company was cancelled and the banner was taken down.
-In early 2014 not much happened…..until I made this picture on July 26.
+Apparently authorities cancelled the contract with the construction company and took down the banner.
+In early 2014 not much happened…..until I took this picture on July 26.

-At some time in the second half of 2014 this banner was taken down.
-Local authorities told us on December 23, 2014, that the reconstruction of the bridge was indefinitely put on hold.
+Local authorities informed us on December 23, 2014, that the reconstruction of the bridge was indefinitely put on hold.

-In 2015 work on the bridge started again apparently with a new contractor.
+In 2015 reconstruction of the bridge started again with a new contractor.
 I posted this picture on Facebook on March 2015:

 On May 15 City News Chiang Mai featured an article with the header: Foot Bridge Returns after Four years.
 It stated that at each foot of the bridge “a pretty grass knoll” would be made.
 The mayor promised to make this bridge a beautiful Lanna style bridge which will become a tourist attraction and will be safe for visitors and locals to cross the river from Wat Gate to the market.The mayor said that the bridge would be finished by Loy Krathong at the latest.
 At the time of writing the bridge was at 60-70% completion, according to City News Chiang Mai.